Back to all lessons

 By the end, you should be able to say:

-• Explain machine learning in plain language
+• Explain machine learning in everyday language without losing technical accuracy

-• Distinguish supervised, unsupervised, and reinforcement learning
+• Distinguish supervised, unsupervised, and reinforcement learning by the type of feedback each receives

 Think about this first